Teddygat0r/Teddygat0r/README.md

 ### Hi There!
 I'm Joshua
 -----
 # :postbox: About Me
-I'm a computer science student @ the University of Washington.
+I'm studying CS @ UW <br/>
 My experience with coding began when I was ~ 9 Y/O with [code.org]([url](https://code.org/)).
 Ever since then I've been working on random projects for fun, such as websites instead of Google Slides for classes and Mods for Minecraft Servers.
+Now I'm write react components and tinker with ML.
 ### :briefcase: Credentials
 Experience:
-SWE Intern @ The Art of Problem Solving
+- SWE Intern @ The Art of Problem Solving
-SWE Intern @ The Department of Homeland Security
+- SWE Intern @ The Department of Homeland Security
 # :round_pushpin: What Am I Doing?
 :clipboard: Currently I am:
 - Working on the Riot Games x AWS Hackathon :)